knuckleswtf/scribe-js/docs/documenting/documenting-api-information.md

 You can set whatever you want as the `extraInfo`.
 A good idea would be to tell your users where to get their auth key.

 The `useValue` field is only used by Scribe for response calls.
 It won't be included in the generated output or examples.
 You can specify a hardcoded value or a function that will be called during the response call.
+                                        The `placeholder` is the opposite of `useValue`.
+It will be used only as a placeholder in the generated example requests.

 For more information, see the [reference documentation on the auth section](config.html#auth).